Research interests

 Based on the main empirical and theoretical contributions of the doctoral project, I am working on different papers, some of which you can find below.
 I specialise in the comparative study of political participation and institutional design in Europe as well as EU studies, with a particular focus on the European Commission.
 Further research interests that connect to the main focus of my work include the study and formation of public opinion in (Western) Europe and mixed-methods, with a problem-driven approach to research design.

-Area of specialisation: European institutions, democratic theory
+Area of specialisation: Political participation, European institutions, democratic theory

 Area of competence: EU politics and integration, qualitative research methods, contemporary political theory, social theory and 20th cent. social thought